 Posts tagged "Homemade Hardware"

-Contains all my attempts at making my own computer hardware.
+Contains all my attempts at making my own computer hardware, ranging from simple adapters to full clone systems.

 In order to get to the bottom of a mystery, I had to put a lot of other mysteries in my way first.
 And then also build some hardware.
 At the end of this entry, I’ll have actually used old hardware to play a videogame.
 I’m scared too.